peterzieba/5Vpld/linux-workflow/README.md

 WinCUPL is nonetheless a requirement as it provides:
 * The CUPL.EXE compiler
 * The Atmel.dl device library (which CUPL.EXE uses)
-* The fitters for the ATF150x CPLD parts (though this utility will refuse to work with the ones provided by Atmel WinCUPL -- please use the newer ones from the Atmel Prochip package)
+* The fitters for the ATF150x CPLD parts (though this utility will refuse to work with the ones provided by Atmel WinCUPL -- please replace them with the newer ones from the Atmel Prochip package)

 This script isn't anything too sophisticated.
 It merely checks for a bunch of common but esoteric gotchas and provides a working example on how to go from a .PLD to a .JED